-The Rolling Stones lined up a bunch of big-name guests for their "One More Shot" pay-per-view concert on Saturday night, ranging from twenty-something superstar Lady Gaga to sixty-something legend Bruce Springsteen.
+Springsteen, Lady Gaga, Mick Taylor, Black Keys Collabs Highlight Rolling Stones' Pay-Per-ViewThe Rolling Stones lined up a bunch of big-name guests for their "One More Shot" pay-per-view concert on Saturday night, ranging from twenty-something superstar Lady Gaga to sixty-something legend Bruce Springsteen.
 But the biggest reaction from the crowd went to the guest with the least celebrity power: the band's former guitar player Mick Taylor.

 Got Live If You Want It!: Five Great Live Rolling Stones AlbumsRolling Stones fans across the country are hoping that the band's "50 And Counting" tour will extend to more dates in 2013.
 But as of now, their U.S. dates are limited to this past Saturday's concert at Brooklyn's Barclays Center, and this week's shows at the Prudential Center in New Jersey.
 So if you can't make it to the New York area for the shows (or you can't afford the ticket prices, which are now well into the thousands of dollars), here are a few live Stones albums you can rock for a lot less money.

 The Rolling Stones Rock The O2 Dome with Mick Taylor, Bill Wyman, Mary J. Blige and Jeff BeckLast night (November 25), The Rolling Stones played their first arena concert in six years at England's O2 Arena.
 The band played a two-hour-plus set, spanning their 50 year career.

 The Rolling Stones?
 There's An App For That (And A New Video For 'Doom & Gloom')Do you need access to your favorite Rolling Stones songs, as well as Stones videos and info on the band, 24/7?
 You're in luck (if you have an iPhone): there's an app for that.

 'Crossfire Hurricane' Director Brett Morgen On Brian Jones, Getting The Keys To The VaultAfter months of anticipation, on November 15 HBO premiered "Crossfire Hurricane," the much-talked about documentary about The Rolling Stones.
-CBS Local spoke to the film's director, Brett Morgen, about the access he got to all of the living Rolling Stones — Mick Jagger, Keith Richards, Charlie Watts and Ron Wood, as well as former members Bill Wyman and Mick Taylor — and the perks to getting access to their vaults.
+CBS Local spoke to the film's director, Brett Morgen, about the access he got to all of the living Rolling Stones -- Mick Jagger, Keith Richards, Charlie Watts and Ron Wood, as well as former members Bill Wyman and Mick Taylor -- and the perks to getting access to their vaults.

 The Rolling Stones' "GRRR!"
 Tracklist: 20 Songs They MissedIn stores this week is GRRR!, a career-spanning greatest hits set by The Rolling Stones.
 There are several versions of the collection available, including the 80-track "Super Deluxe" version.
 But with 50 years under their collective belt, even 80 songs doesn't seem enough.
 Here, we suggest a couple of other great Stones songs that could make it an even 100 (and there'd still be songs missing).

 Five Setlist Requests For The Rolling StonesAt their two Paris gigs, the Stones stuck with some of the classics: "It's Only Rock and Roll (But I Like It)," "Miss You," "Tumbling Dice," "Start Me Up," "Midnight Rambler," "Jumpin' Jack Flash" and "Brown Sugar" all made both shows, as did their new song "Doom and Gloom."
 Last night's gig added some other deep cuts, including "All Down The Line" from 1972's Exile On Main Street, and "You Got Me Rockin'" from 1994's Voodoo Lounge.
 But we have some requests for the band when they hit the arenas.

 5 Important Points From Rolling Stone's Interview With The Rolling StonesThe Rolling Stones are celebrating their 50th anniversary with a photo book, HBO documentary and what everyone was hoping for; reunion shows.
 The band recently spoke with Rolling Stone magazine about the anniversary and upcoming shows for a feature that will be published in the November 8th issue.
 Before you get your hands on it and sit down for a lengthy read, here are five points you need to know about.